bhdirect-ebooks/dev-docs/source/process/new-computer-setup.md

 node -v
 ```

-Next, run this to install npm globally:
+Next, run this to confirm npm is installed:

 ```
-npm install -g
+npm -v
 ```

 <div>&nbsp;</div>